BA in Art

 Program Description

-The Bachelor of Arts in Studio Art is a four-year program that gives students a foundation to pursue a broad range of careers in the arts.
+The Bachelor of Arts in Studio Art is a four-year program that gives students a foundation to pursue graduate study and/or a broad range of careers in the arts.
 The B.A. program provides students with an overview of the fine art areas of ceramics, drawing, painting, printmaking, sculpture, interdisciplinary and new media art.
-The studio curriculum of the B.A. program emphasizes breadth of experience alongside technical competence and creative experimentation and prepares students for a variety of post-graduate pursuits.
+The studio curriculum of the B.A. program emphasizes breadth of experience alongside technical competence and creative experimentation.
 The curriculum also provides a foundation in visual art thinking, contemporary art history and critical theory through a global lens.
 The degree is designed for undergraduate students who want to combine broad and innovative studio art practice with an outstanding education in the liberal arts.

 Courses, programs, and exhibitions sponsored by the Art Department serve to engage students in the visual arts within a liberal arts context and to promote appreciation of the fine arts in the general student population.
 Fieldwork experiences can be arranged with the Crocker Art Museum, Sacramento Metropolitan Arts Commission, and other public and private art institutions and galleries in the Capital region.
 Opportunities to study art and art history abroad are available through the Office of International Programs and Global Engagement at Sacramento State and the California State University International Program.
 University credit can be obtained for a semester to a year of study at college and international centers in Britain, Europe, Latin America, Asia, Africa, and Australia.